Monarda: Cultivars

 The UK National Collection of Monardas is held at Glyn Bach Gardens at Pont Hywel, Efailwen, near Llandissilio in Pembrokeshire.

+Carole Whittaker of Glyn Bach Gardens was appointed International Cultivar Registration Authority for Mondarda in 2019, and currently recognises over 100 cultivars.

 Ecology

 Monarda species are used as food plants by the larvae of some Lepidoptera species, including case-bearers of the genus Coleophora.
 Coleophora monardae feeds only on Monarda plants, and C. heinrichella and C. monardella only feed on the species M. fistulosa.

 Taxonomy

 Monarda is in the tribe Mentheae of the subfamily Nepetoideae in the mint family.
 Molecular phylogenetic studies of this tribe have been poorly sampled, and relationships within it remain unclear.
 The genera Blephilia and Pycnanthemum are close relatives of Monarda, but they might not be the closest.
 Monarda is divided into two distinct subgenera, Monarda and Cheilyctis.
-These are easily distinguished by several characters.
+These are easily distinguished by several characteristics.